hmlongco/Factory/README.md

     ...
 }
 ```
 Here our view model uses one of Factory's `@Injected` property wrappers to request the desired dependency.
-Similar to `@EnvironmentObject` in SwiftUI, we provide the property wrapper initializer with a reference to a factory of the desired type and it handles the rest.
+Similar to `@Environment` in SwiftUI, we provide the property wrapper initializer with a reference to a factory of the desired type and it handles the rest.

 And that's the core mechanism.
 In order to use the property wrapper you *must* define a factory.
 That factory *must* return the desired type when asked.
 Fail to do either one and the code will simply not compile.
 As such, Factory is compile-time safe.